 That’s Okay: This statement means a woman is going to think long and hard before deciding how and when she will make you pay for your mistake.

-Mexican Wedding Cookies are my favorite cookies of the weekend.
-They remind me of the Keebler Pecan Sandies I was so fond of in my younger years.
+Mexican wedding cookies remind me of the Keebler Pecan Sandies I was so fond of in my younger years.
 Except these cookies are better because they are, by nature of making them at home, fresher.
+Not to mention, covered in powdered sugar.

 I found the cookies to be especially delicious when warmed in the microwave for a few seconds before eating.
 I enjoyed one with my coffee this morning and a few more as snacks this afternoon.
-At this rate, they likely will not make it to see tomorrow.
 Enjoy!

 - 1 cup butter